Dragonflies and Damselflies of Keele

 Common Darter Sympetrum striolatum Charpentier: frequently see at Lake 1 and also on Phase 3

 Banded Demoiselle Calopteryx splendens Harris: common; even seen over the centre of campus.

 Azure Damselfly Coenagrion puella Linnaeus : very common.

 Common Blue Damselfly Enallagma cyathigerum Charpentier : common.

 Blue-tailed Damselfly Ischnura elegans van der Linden : common.

 Large Red Damselfly Pyrrhosoma nymphula Sulzer: common, particularly on Lake 3.

-Emerald Damselfly Lestes sponsa Hansemann: one on Phase 3 27/6/18 DWE.
+Emerald Damselfly Lestes sponsa Hansemann: first record on Phase 3 27/6/18 DWE, now regular there.